Blog

 • DMCA Compliance

-• Terms of Service & Conditions of Use: includes inter- & intra-page redundancy, Contra Proferentem provision, reservation of rights, and exclusive social media admonition.
+• ToS & Conditions of Use: with inter- & intra-page redundancy, Contra Proferentem provision, reservation of rights, and exclusive social media admonition.

-You can either create a new WordPress page for each legal form you want to add to your website, then paste the content from the templates into your web pages and publish or upload your legal pages to your web server as previously described.
+You can either create a new page on your website for every legal form you want added to your website, then paste the content from the templates into your pages and publish or upload these to your server as described previously.

 WP Legal Pages Plugin